 Investigate any person who owns at least 10% of a company through due diligence

-It is common practise for companies to identify any person who owns 25% or more of a company they are considering for investment or as a partner.
+It is common practice for companies to identify any person who owns 25% or more of a company they are considering for investment or as a partner.
 While a step in the right direction, identifying ownership at 25% or higher shares still allows ultimate owners to be hidden, and anonymous shell companies to be used as vehicles to mask nefarious behaviour.
-One solution would be to collect ownership information on any owner with at least 10% stakes in the company ownership.
+One solution is to collect ownership information on any owner with at least 10% stakes in the company ownership.